qiuqiangkong/audioset_tagging_cnn/README.md

 # PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition

-This repo contains code for our paper: PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition [1].
-In this repo, a variety of CNNs are trained on the large-scale AudioSet dataset [2] containing 5000 hours audio with 527 sound classes.
+This repo contains code for our paper: **PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition** [1].
+A variety of CNNs are trained on the large-scale AudioSet dataset [2] containing 5000 hours audio with 527 sound classes.
 A mean average precision (mAP) of 0.439 is achieved using our proposed Wavegram-Logmel-CNN system, outperforming the Google baseline of 0.317 [3].
 The PANNs have been used for audio tagging and sound event detection.
 The PANNs have been used to fine-tune several audio pattern recoginition tasks, and have outperformed several state-of-the-art systems.

 ## Environments
 The codebase is developed with Python 3.7.
 Install requirements as follows: